CodiumTeam/docker-training/exercise-5/README.md

 1. Start by creating a `Dockerfile` inside the folder `flask-example` of the given Python application.
 2. Add an instruction to base your image in the official Python image for version `3.9`.
 Remember it is a good practice to *pin* the base image to a particular version, to avoid unexpected version changes in the future.
-3. Copy the two files required for the application in to your image
+3. This application only requires the files `requirements.txt` and `server.py` to run.
+Copy them into the image.
-4. Add a command statement to specify what binary should be executed when the image is started as as container.
+4. Add a command statement to specify what binary should be executed when the image is started as container.
 The python application is started by running `python server.py`.
 5. In order to try the image, you need to first build it:
    ```bash
    docker build -t my-python-app .